espocrm/documentation/docs/administration/bpm-activities.md

 If you specify a *Reply-to* address, a sent email will contain it in a *Reply-to* header.
 It will facilitate a recipient to reply to that address instead of the address specified in the *From* field.

 It's possible to use process variables to specify email address (recipient or sender) with *Specific email address* option, e.g. `{$$emailAddress}`, where *emailAddress* is a variable defined in the process before.
-Available since version 2.4.5.

 Email Template is used to generate the email.
 You can use regular placeholders (both in body and subject) to substitue field values of the target record.
-You can also use process variables (defined in Script Task) in the template with placeholders like `{$$variableName}` (since advanced pack 2.4).
+You can also use process variables (defined in Script Task) in the template with placeholders like `{$$variableName}`.

 You can catch a reply on the sent email with *Message Intermediate Event* further in the process.